-Often, because of age, degradation of the concrete (like erosion, crumbling or cracking) or adhesive residue from previous floor treatments, (for e.g., carpet, tile or hardwood), an existing concrete slab cannot be effectively or successfully stained.
-In these instances, the existing concrete can be resurfaced with a thin, polymer-modified cement overlay, commonly referred to as a "decorative concrete overlay", to creates a brand new concrete surface.
-At depths as shallow as 1/8", decorative concrete overlays are extremely durable, permanent, and allow for great creativity in patterning and coloring.
-Because of the polymer modification of the cement, the overlay material used to resurface the concrete also has great adhesion.
-Installed properly, a decorative concrete overlay will not break apart or delaminate (come loose) from the original concrete.
+Often because of age, abuse, cracking, or adhesive from previous floor treatments, such as carpet, tile or hardwood, an existing concrete slab cannot be effectively stained.
+In this instance, thin polymer-fortified cement overlays can be installed to provide a brand new concrete surface to work with.
+At depths as shallow as 1/8", these cement or 'concrete overlays' are extremely durable, permanent, and allow for great creativity in patterning and coloring.
+Because of their polymer modification, these cement overlays also have great adhesion to concrete, and installed properly will not break apart or delaminate.

-Decorative concrete overlays come in white and gray versions, depending on whether they are manufactured with white or Portland gray cement, and the may be stained as such, or integrally colored with pigment (liquid or powder) during installation and then stained, so as to provide a unique, customized color pattern not achievable through the use of concrete stain alone.
-Decorative concrete overlays may also be overlaid with another type of even thinner cement overlay, at a depth of an additional 1/16", called a "micro topping", that will allow the color of the first overlay - the base coat - to show or reflect through slightly.
-This type of combined decorative concrete overlay system adds a more varied color effect than the use of a single, uniformly-colored overlay.
-It is a great option if a plain white or plain gray concrete look, with just a little bit of distress, or differentiation, is desired Lastly, decorative concrete overlays may be stenciled or stamped during placement to impart pattern and texture and make them resemble natural stone and other building materials, like brick or cobblestone.
+Cement overlays normally come in white and gray, and may be stained as such or integrally colored during installation and then stained to provide a unique, customized color pattern that may not be achieved through the use of concrete stain alone.
+These overlays may also then be topped with another type of thin cement overlay, called a "micro topping", that allows the first overlay to show through slightly.
+This system generally can add a more varied color effect than the use of a single overlay.
+Lastly, concrete overlays may be stenciled or stamped during placement to impart pattern and texture.